patricegautier/unifiZabbix/README.md

 For example a Switch should have 2 templates assigned to it:  Unifi SSH Host and Unifi Switch

+UPDATE: It is no longer necessary to assign SSH Host to either APs or Switches;  The corresponding templates are now pulling those values directly.
+The number of SSH operations and general load on devices is basically halved with this change, since AP and Switches are the most common devices

 <i>(In a perfect world, I would have had the specific templates inherit from that one and all the right items appear that way but Zabbix does not support exporting and reimporting a template hierarchy as of 5.2.
 Assigning both templates is the work-around)</i>.

 • <b>Unifi SSH High Priority Host</b> is a variant of the first template with higher alert levels that can be used instead; don't assign both to the same device